← Back to Topics

 Mistake 20: Not Coordinating Multiple QSBS Holdings

-• Coordinate timing of sales from different issuers
+• Coordinate the timing and amount of sales from different issuers to optimize tax benefits.

 Audit Risks